We give Hill’s Science Diet cat food a rating of 4.0 out of 5 stars.

 Today, Hill’s Pet Nutrition is an international pet food brand that’s known for selling scientifically developed foods that are intended to help our pets live their best lives.
 But that’s not how Hill’s was started.
 When the company was first founded in 1907 by Burton Hill, they were actually called Hill Rendering Works.
 They weren’t a pet food company at this point.
 Rather, they were a rendering service with a contract to dispose of dead and lame animals in Topeka, Kansas.

 Hill’s has come a long way from that original rendering plant.
-They’ve got a giant team of more than 220 veterinarians, nutritionists, technicians, and food scientists developing their pet foods today, performing their research in the world-class Hill research facility that’s still located in Topeka, Kansas, where the Hill’s company first got its start more than 100 years ago.
+They employ a giant team of more than 220 veterinarians, nutritionists, technicians, and food scientists developing their pet foods and performing their research in the world-class Hill research facility that’s still located in Topeka, Kansas, where the Hill’s company first got its start more than 100 years ago.

-At a Glance: The 5 Best Hill’s Cat Food Recipes:
+At a Glance: The 5 Best Hill’s Science Diet Cat Food Recipes:

 |Best Overall||Hill’s Science Diet Wet Adult Cat Food||

 |Best Value||Hill’s Science Diet Hairball Control Dry Cat Food||